deliriousMathematician/deliriousMathematician/README.md

-## yo yo yo welcome to my humble abode
+## welcome to my humble abode
-i plan on using this a lot in the near future! got alot of projects to fill up my time with... hope to make your life better in some way shape or form some day <3
+not much to see, so get out'a here
 <!--
 **deliriousMathematician/deliriousMathematician** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.